1v0dev/1v0.dev/content/posts/24-hugo-semantic-json.md

 # How to add JSON-LD to Hugo

 So this blog is created with Hugo static site generator.
 Since it's very simple blog it's best to add the metadata manually.
-There are some Hugo plugins that does it for you, but they seem to complex for my purposes.
+There are some Hugo plugins that does it for you, but they seem too complex for my purposes.

 ## Step 1: find how to change the `<head>` element